iFixit/itbrokeand.ifixit.com/_posts/2013-10-27-async-api-calls-in-android.md

 ---

 iFixit's [Android app], like most mobile apps, is driven by content downloaded asynchronously from web APIs.
-Because we currently have over 3 dozen API calls littered throughout the codebase, an easy-to-use and reliable method of performing API calls is crucial.
+Because we currently have over 3 dozen API calls spread throughout the codebase, an easy-to-use and reliable method of performing API calls is crucial.

 Over the past few years we have made many iterations of our API call interface.
 Each iteration solved problems present in the previous one and potentially introduced new problems.